databricks/terraform-provider-databricks/website/content/Resources/job.md

 > {{% chevron default="The configuration for delivering Spark logs to a long-term storage destination.
 Only one destination can be specified for one cluster.
 If the conf is given, the logs will be delivered to the destination every 5 mins.
 The destination of driver logs is <destination>/<cluster-id>/driver, while the destination of executor logs is <destination>/<cluster-id>/executor." display="true" %}}

+* `dbfs` - Configuration for the dbfs cluster logs configuration

-* `dbfs_destination` - **(Optional)** DBFS location of cluster log. destination must be provided.
+    * `destination` - **(Optional)** DBFS location of cluster log. destination must be provided.
 For example, "dbfs:/home/cluster_log"

+* `s3` - Configuration for the s3 cluster logs configuration

-* `s3_destination` - **(Optional)** S3 destination, e.g. s3://my-bucket/some-prefix You must configure the
+    * `destination` - **(Optional)** S3 destination, e.g. s3://my-bucket/some-prefix You must configure the
     cluster with an instance profile and the instance profile must have write access to the destination.
 You cannot use AWS keys.

-* `s3_region` - **(Optional)** S3 region, e.g. us-west-2.
+    * `region` - **(Optional)** S3 region, e.g. us-west-2.
 Either region or endpoint must be set.
-If both are
-set, endpoint is used.
+If both are set, endpoint is used.

-* `s3_endpoint` - **(Optional)** S3 endpoint, e.g. https://s3-us-west-2.amazonaws.com.
+    * `endpoint` - **(Optional)** S3 endpoint, e.g. https://s3-us-west-2.amazonaws.com.
 Either region or endpoint
     needs to be set.
 If both are set, endpoint is used.

-* `s3_enable_encryption` - **(Optional)** Enable server side encryption, false by default.
+    * `enable_encryption` - **(Optional)** Enable server side encryption, false by default.

-* `s3_encryption_type` - **(Optional)** The encryption type, it could be sse-s3 or sse-kms.
+    * `encryption_type` - **(Optional)** The encryption type, it could be sse-s3 or sse-kms.
     It is used only when encryption is enabled and the default type is sse-s3.

-* `s3_kms_key` - **(Optional)** KMS key used if encryption is enabled and encryption type is set to sse-kms.
+    * `kms_key` - **(Optional)** KMS key used if encryption is enabled and encryption type is set to sse-kms.

-* `s3_canned_acl` - **(Optional)** Set canned access control list, e.g. bucket-owner-full-control.
+    * `canned_acl` - **(Optional)** Set canned access control list, e.g. bucket-owner-full-control.
     If canned_cal is set, the cluster instance profile must have s3:PutObjectAcl permission on the destination bucket and prefix.
 The full list of possible canned ACL can be found [here](https://docs.aws.amazon.com/AmazonS3/latest/dev/acl-overview.html#canned-acl).
     By default only the object owner gets full control.
 If you are using cross account role for writing data, you may want to set bucket-owner-full-control to make bucket owner able to read the logs.

 {{% /chevron %}}